Search

 Digital written paper (no oral examination) as follows:

-• 1 digital paper which may consist of a combination of short answer, single best answer and/or OSCE-type questions;(3 hours)
+• 1 digital paper which consist of single best answer question (3 hours)

 • The examination will cover aspects of clinical obstetrics and gynaecology and basic medical sciences as are relevant to the practice of obstetrics and gynaecology